 Are you looking to spice things up in your photography portfolio?
 Discover the different types of portrait photography.

-Portrait photography focuses on capturing people and their being.
+Portrait photography and its different types have one focus: capturing people and their being.
 However, this style of photography is more than just creating an image of someone.
 It is also a versatile photography niche that enables an artistic representation through the use of light, setting, backdrops, poses, and others.

 Knowing how to capture your subjects is crucial to achieve professional and high-quality results.
 Being aware of different types of portrait photography can help you craft your own portraiture style.